poltertec/EvoPop/README.md

-iris
+EvoPop
 ====

-A simple, flat and bold Gtk theme.
+A simple, flat and bold Gtk theme inspired on Google material design.

-This repo was made to host the dark version of the Iris theme.
-The repository for Iris Light is at github.com/xyl0n/iris-light
+Iris Dark was used as base.

+ToDo
+====
+Add Extra color now only Cyan mode